The Story and Artifacts of

 Burials of Goguryeo

-Burials of Goguryeo can be divided mainly into a stone-piled tomb and earth-piled tomb.
+The story and artifacts of Goguryeo burials can be divided mainly into a stone-piled tomb and earth-piled tomb.
 The burial style of the former is that of early Goguryeo.

 The tomb consists of a layer of stones made on the ground surface, on which the dead are laid, and a pile of stones covering everything.
 The shape of this style of tomb changed from non-mound to mound to platformed-mound.